 Nephrology nurses may work as staff nurses or managers in hospital or outpatient settings.
 Some nephrology nurses specialize in dialysis, kidney transplants or organ recovery from donors who want to donate a kidney.
 They may also work in nephrologists’ offices, perform research or quality management.
 Whether a nephrology nurse must belong to a union depends on the organization for which she works.
 Some nephrology nurses provide direct care to one or more patients, while others coordinate the care of a group of patients.
 Advanced practice nurses may manage the care of nephrology patients in the same way a physician would.

-Although the Bureau of Labor Statistics (BLS) does not specifically track nephrology nurses, demand for registered nurses is expected to grow 26 percent between 2010 and 2020.
-The average annual salary for RNs in 2011 was $69,110, according to the BLS.
-However, Glassdoor.com reported that salaries for dialysis nurses ranged from $20,000 to $90,000 annually as of November 2012.
+Although the Bureau of Labor Statistics (BLS) does not specifically track nephrology nurses, demand for registered nurses is expected to grow 9 percent between 2020 and 2030.
+The average annual salary for RNs in 2020 was $75,330, according to the BLS.

 - Top 10% Annual Salary: More than $116,230 ($55.88/hour)

 - Bottom 10% Annual Salary: Less than $53,410 ($25.68/hour)

 - American Association of Nephrology Nurses: Scope of Practice for Nephrology Nursing